jmalliss/RYU-Docker/README.md

 # RYU-Docker
-The RYU controller pre-installed to be used as an image file for Docker.
+The RYU controller is pre-installed to be used as an image file for Docker.

 OS: Ubuntu:latest Docker image